Economy of Mexico: History

 The Porfiriato brought unprecedented economic growth during the last quarter of the nineteenth century.
 This growth was accompanied by foreign investment and European immigration, the development of railroad networks and the exploitation of the country's natural resources.
 Annual economic growth between 1876 and 1910 averaged 3.3%.
 Large-scale ownership made considerable progress while foreign land companies accumulated millions of hectares.
 At the end of Porfirio Díaz's dictatorship, 97% of arable land belonged to 1% of the population and 95% of peasants were landless, becoming farmworkers in huge haciendas or forming an impoverished urban proletariat whose revolts were crushed one by one.

 Political repression and fraud, as well as huge income inequalities exacerbated by the land distribution system based on latifundios, in which large haciendas were owned by a few but worked by millions of impoverished peasants living in precarious conditions, led to the Mexican Revolution (1910–1920), an armed conflict that drastically transformed Mexico's political, social, cultural, and economic structure during the twentieth century.
-The war itself left a harsh toll on the economy and population, which decreased over the 11-year period between 1910 and 1921.
+The war left a harsh toll on the economy and population, which decreased over the 11-year period between 1910 and 1921.
 The reconstruction of the country was to take place in the following decades.

 The period from 1940 to 1970 has been dubbed by economic historians as the Mexican Miracle, a period of economic growth that followed the end of the Mexican Revolution and the resumption of capital accumulation during peacetime.
 During this period, Mexico adopted an import substitution industrialization (ISI) model, which protected and promoted the development of national industries.
 Mexico experienced an economic boom through which industries rapidly expanded their production.
 Important changes in the economic structure included free land distribution to peasants under the concept of ejido, the nationalization of the oil and railroad companies, the introduction of social rights into the 1917 Constitution, the birth of large and influential labor unions, and the upgrading of infrastructure.
-While population doubled from 1940 to 1970, GDP increased sixfold during the same period.
+While the population doubled from 1940 to 1970, GDP increased sixfold during the same period.

-Growth while under the ISI model had reached its peak in the late 1960s.
+Growth, while under the ISI model, had reached its peak in the late 1960s.
 During the 1970s, the presidential administrations of Luis Echeverría (1970–76) and José López Portillo (1976–82) tried to include social development in their policies, an effort that entailed increased public spending.
 With the discovery of vast oil fields during a period of oil price increases and low international interest rates, the government borrowed from international capital markets to invest in the state-owned oil company Pemex, which in turn seemed to provide a long-run income source to promote social welfare.
 This produced a remarkable growth in public expenditure, and president López Portillo announced that the time had come to "manage prosperity" as Mexico multiplied its oil production to become the world's fourth-largest exporter.